gdchen94/AnomalyDetection/README.md

+# Multiple Network Embedding for Anomaly Detection in Time Series of Graphs

+Guodong Chen, Jes´us Arroyo, Avanti Athreya, Joshua Cape, Joshua T. Vogelstein, Youngser Park, Chris White, Jonathan Larson, Weiwei Yang, and Carey E. Priebe

+## Abstract

+This paper considers the graph signal processing problem of anomaly detection in time series of graphs.
+We examine two related, complementary inference tasks: the detection of anomalous graphs within a time series, and the detection of temporally anomalous vertices.
+We approach these tasks via the adaptation of statistically principled methods for joint graph inference, specifically multiple adjacency spectral embedding (MASE) and omnibus embedding (OMNI).
+We demonstrate that these two methods are effective for our inference tasks.
+Moreover, we assess the performance of these methods in terms of the underlying nature of detectable anomalies.
+Our results delineate the relative strengths and limitations of these procedures, and provide insight into their use.

 # AnomalyDetection R package
 AnomalyDetection is a R package to detect anomalies in time series of graphs.
 Specifically, it can be applied in two related, complementary inference tasks: